_____________________________________

 CONJECTURE PARAGRAPH Problem description (our office situation, with quantifiers), with reference to national. international size of the problem

-CONTEXT PARA(s) Environmental problems (energy efficiency ->climate change AND persistence of plastic in ocean -> food chain disruption)
+CONTEXT PARA(s) Environmental problems (energy efficiency ->climate change or persistence of plastic in ocean -> food chain disruption)

 YOUR WEIGHTED PROBLEM SOLVING METHOD (revealing your pre-analytical frame or bias)